Cyanne-Jones/Indigov-Challenge/README.md

 - If you add a constituent that already exists based on email address, the new information you entered will be merged to that constituent without duplicating.
 - User feedback in the form of a snackbar for communicative UX
 - Navigate back to view your constituents and you can see your new addition is there!

+## Thoughts for more additions if I had all the time in the world
+- A real relational database back end
+- Authentication between the front and backends, this challenges uses mock data, but this is plenty of PII to secure with care in real life!
+- Sign in between different representatives
+- Testing for all back end service layer functions
+- End-to-end testing of user flows using Playwright or Cypress
+- Deployment

 ## Thank you for your time!
 Please let me know if there's any questions, but I really appreciate your consideration for the engineering position at Indigov!